top of page

 20 Great Online Courses for High School Students

 Courses offered by well-known institutions or those with a history of producing successful students can carry substantial weight.
-However, regardless of the course's prestige, it's essential to emphasize your coursework, achievements, and the skills you've gained through online pre-college courses to effectively showcase your dedication to your chosen subject and your potential contributions to a college community.
+However, regardless of the course's prestige, it's essential to emphasize your coursework, achievements, and the skills you've gained through online pre-college courses to showcase your dedication to your chosen subject and your potential contributions to the college community.

 What should I look for when choosing a course?

-Interactivity and Support: Online courses can vary in terms of interactivity and support.
-Choose a course that offers opportunities for active learning, such as discussion forums, live webinars, or group projects, as these can enhance your understanding of economic concepts and foster collaboration with peers.
+4. Interactivity and Support: Online courses can vary in terms of interactivity and support.
+Choose a course that offers opportunities for active learning, such as discussion forums, live webinars, or group projects, as these can enhance your understanding of concepts and foster collaboration with peers.

 By carefully considering these aspects, you can make a well-informed choice that aligns with your academic and career goals.
+Here are 20 great online courses for high schoolers!

 Cost: Free

-Eligibility: High School Students who are proficient in single variable Calculus and have experience with basic programming
+Eligibility: High school students who are proficient in single variable Calculus and have experience with basic programming

 Application Deadline: No deadline